Your Private GP and Sexual Health Clinic in Canary Wharf

-It is normal for the prostate to get bigger as men age, with symptoms arising from this.
-This is called benign prostatic hyperplasia (BPH.
-Because the gland gets bigger, it can press on the bladder causing frequency of urine or a feeling like your bladder is full all the time.
-If enlarged it also squeezes the urethra, which can lead to difficulty in stopping or starting urination. resulting in the main symptoms of an enlarged prostate, increased urination, especially during nighttime, a full bladder feeling, difficulty starting urination and dribbling afterwards.
-This is common in men over the age of 50 and is usually treatable and not serious.
+It is normal for the prostate to get bigger as men age.
+This is called benign prostatic hyperplasia (BPH) Because the gland gets bigger, it can press on the bladder causing frequency of urine, nocturia (peeing a lot at night ), a weak stream and dribbling.
+BPH is common in men over the age of 50 and is usually treatable and not serious.

 - Nocturia (getting up at night to urinate frequently)